Lega (political party): Ideology, platform, factions, alliances

-In foreign policy, the party is Atlanticist and pro-Israel, but has also supported friendlier ties with Russia and has long opposed sanctions against it.
+In foreign policy, the party is Atlanticist and pro-Israel.
+It has also supported friendlier ties with Russia; before the Russian invasion of Ukraine, it has long also opposed sanctions.
+In 2019, allegations that the party accepted Russian funding were discussed in Italy and dubbed "Russiagate", before being completely dismissed.
+In September 2022, the Center for Strategic and International Studies wrote that the party was still "seen as Russia-friendly".

-Until 2018, the League expressed a strong opposition to the Euro currency and in the 2018 general election Eurosceptic professors Alberto Bagnai and Claudio Borghi were elected in Parliament for the party.
+Until 2018, the League expressed a strong opposition to the Euro currency; in the 2018 general election, Eurosceptic professors Alberto Bagnai and Claudio Borghi were elected in Parliament for the party.
 Following President Sergio Mattarella's rejection of the appointment of Paolo Savona (who had expressed himself on a "plan B" for Italy's exit from the Eurozone) as minister of the Economy in Giuseppe Conte's first government, the League reviewed its opposition to the single currency.

-In economic policy, the League supports the reduction of the tax burden and the implementation of a flat income tax at 15%, while opposing limits to cash payments.
+In economic policy, the League has a mixed record.
+Lega Nord started as libertarian, under the influx of Giancarlo Pagliarini, to become more economically populist.
+The current party's platform includes the reduction of the tax burden and the implementation of a flat income tax at 15%, while opposing limits to cash payments.
 As a result, according to some sources, the party is distinctly "neo-liberal", while other observers have contested any such characterisation and the League would be torn between "economic liberalism" and "Keynesian economics".
-For instance, Giorgetti is usually considered a liberal, while Bagnai (the party's economic spokesperson) identifies as "post-Keynesian" and "left-wing populist".
+Giorgetti is usually considered a liberal, while Bagnai identifies as "post-Keynesian" and "left-wing populist" and factions are somewhat anti-globalist.

 On welfare, the League is one of the major critics of the increase in the retirement age envisaged by Elsa Fornero's 2011 pension reform and during Conte's first government got the approval of the so-called "Quota 100" (retirement with 62 years of age and 38 of contributions).
 Furthermore, the party opposes the citizens' income and regrets having voted for it in 2018.

+On social issues, the League generally holds conservative positions, with some exceptions.
+For instance, the party has been a long proponent of the decriminalization of sex work.
+Additionally, a majority of the party's regional councillors in Veneto was supportive of a bill that would have regulated assisted suicide for terminally ill patients, under particular conditions.